 Reason: for the avoidance of doubt.

-The ramp hereby permitted shall accord with design and construction details which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.
+General arrangement of tThe ramp hereby permitted shall accord with construction methodology details which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.

 Reason: to ensure the safety of the site.

-No external lighting, cabin, hoarding, fencing or gate shall be erected in connection with the use hereby permitted unless it accords with details of its siting and design which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.
+No external lighting, cabin, hoarding, fencing or gates shall be erected or operated in connection with the use hereby permitted unless it accords with details of its siting and general arrangement drawing which shall have been previously submitted to, and approved in writing by, the Local Planning Authority.

 Reason: to minimise any adverse effects of the use on the living conditions of nearby residents and on the appearance of the area.